Skip to main content

 Columns

 Each table has a schema that defines its columns.
 Choose column types based on the data you want to store and query.
-You can create tables with the following column types:
+When you define columns in the UI or in core.table.create_table, use the same uppercase type values exposed in the custom tables picker: You can create tables with the following column types:

 • TEXT